Application for Certification

 Certification Programs

 There are 10 CP Certification Programs for above entry level clinical practices.
-Read the prerequisites and program objectives for each program here.
+Read the prerequisites and program objectives for each CP Certification program (PDF).

 Applying for Certification